waqarahmed6095/company_researcher/README.md

+Here’s an improved README with added polish, ensuring clarity and conciseness, while also emphasizing Tavily’s capabilities, the agentic workflow, and the tool’s adaptability.
+Additionally, I integrated a clearer overview of the structure and added the workflow diagram section in the appropriate spot.

+---

 # Company Researcher Workflow with Tavily and AI Agents

-This open-source **Company Research Tool** leverages Tavily’s advanced `search` and `extract` capabilities to automate in-depth company research.
-With a flexible, agent-driven process, it generates well-structured and comprehensive company reports, ideal for competitive intelligence, lead research, and GTM (Go-to-Market) analysis.
+This open-source **Company Research Tool** leverages Tavily’s powerful `search` and `extract` capabilities to automate in-depth company research.
+The tool follows a structured, agent-driven workflow that dynamically curates and generates well-organized, comprehensive company reports, making it ideal for competitive intelligence, lead research, and Go-to-Market (GTM) analysis.

 ## Table of Contents
 1. [Overview](#overview)